 |Legler Systems Company|||||IM System|||||Contact Us|||||Help|||||Home||||

-The Inventory Management System (IMS) by Legler Systems is based on the client-server model and supports many special features for handling the inventory control function in small businesses and midsize companies.
-This customizable IMS software can be run as a stand-alone accounting application or integrated with other financial modules, such as the Order Entry System.
+The Inventory Management System (IMS) developed by Legler Systems in California (CA) is based on the client-server model and supports many special features for handling the inventory control function in small businesses and midsize companies.
+This customizable IMS software can be run as a stand-alone accounting application or integrated with other financial modules, such as the Order Entry System and Purchase Order System.
 The Legler Inventory Management software utilizes a character-based user interface with mouse support on desktop or laptop computers for fast data entry and optimum end-user productivity in a multi-user environment.

 The new 2018 IMS software version is now available with recent changes described in the Accounting Software Revision History document.
 This general-purpose Inventory Management System is easy to use and can function with or without a mouse for greater end-user flexibility and productivity.

 After installations on different hardware and operating systems, this reliable inventory management software has evolved over the last 25 years to an efficient, proven and productive business application for today under Microsoft Windows 10.
 Custom versions of the online IMS software support in-house control of confidential inventory transaction records and have been in day-to-day operation in small businesses in Northern California for many years.